 For teachers, this theory reinforces the importance of creating meaningful initial learning experiences.
 Memories that are strongly encoded and connected to existing knowledge will be preferentially consolidated during sleep.

 When students retrieve a memory, it temporarily becomes labile (unstable) and must undergo reconsolidation to be restored.
-This reconsolidation window provides an opportunity to update, strengthen, or modify the memory through additional learning or practice.
-Teachers can leverage reconsolidation by incorporating retrieval practice that allows students to strengthen and refine their understanding.
+This reconsolidation window provides an opportunity to update, strengthen, or modify the memory through additional learning or practise.
+Teachers can use reconsolidation by incorporating retrieval practise that allows students to strengthen and refine their understanding.

 A fascinating discovery is that consolidated memories can become temporarily unstable when retrieved.
 This process, called reconsolidation, has significant implications for education.